 Maybe it is obvious for native English speakers, but personally I had a problem with distinguishing update from an upgrade.
 Looking into the Oxford dictionary:

 Upgrade: Raise (something) to a higher standard, in particular improve (equipment or machinery) by adding or replacing components.

 Update: Make (something) more modern or up to date.

-Per my understanding, in case of software, upgrade will change kind of software version e.g from free version to pro version.
+Per my understanding, in case of software, the upgrade will change kind of software version e.g from a free version to pro version.
 Update only change the version number of currently installed kind of software e.g from free version 2.0.3 to free version 2.0.4.
-It is important to have correct and consistent naming in the code, so I use ‘update’ word when create functions/classes which service software update for satellite, when only one kind of version is present.
+It is important to have correct and consistent naming in the code, so I use ‘update’ word when creating functions/classes which service software update for satellite when only one kind of version is present.